Mchl-krpch/resident-logger/README.md

 the `ninth interrupt` is responsible for the program interface.
 With it, we can press the control key and hide the frame, and with the help of alt we can stop the resident

+## what is implemented?

+- working with macros
+- replacing interrupts with your own
+- working with other files
+- passing the shift of a variable to another file
+- running the program in the background
+- two hot keys to control the program control and alt